Procurement Strategy 2019 to 2024

 Contract Procedure Rules

 Leeds City Council's Contract Procedure Rules (CPRs) are the procedures dictating the way in which procurement (purchasing) should be carried out within the council.
-These were last updated 1st April 2015.
+These were last updated in July 2019.

 - are essential to help staff to stay within the law and council policy

-- reflect the council's new ambition and strategy for procurement; and
+- reflect the council's new ambition and strategy for procurement